itzmeanjan/ml-dsa/README.md

 > [!CAUTION]
-> This Dilithium implementation is conformant with Dilithium [specification](https://pq-crystals.org/dilithium/data/dilithium-specification-round3-20210208.pdf) and I also try to make it constant-time but be informed that it is not yet audited. **If you consider using it in production, be careful !**
+> This Dilithium implementation is conformant with Dilithium specification @ https://pq-crystals.org/dilithium/data/dilithium-specification-round3-20210208.pdf.
+I also try to make it timing leakage free, using `dudect` (see https://github.com/oreparaz/dudect) -based tests, but be informed that this implementation is not yet audited. *If you consider using it in production, be careful !*

 # dilithium
 CRYSTALS-Dilithium: Post-Quantum Digital Signature Algorithm